vdclab/vdclab-wiki/Sequence-Massager.md

 - Great for getting a sequence formatted properly for a specific tool

 ## Ease of use
-> A very easy to use tool, simply input your sequence and select what type of edit you would like the tool to make to it.
+> A very easy to use tool, simply input your sequence and select what type of edit you would like the tool to make  the changes.